bluefroguk1/empire-dump/content/Wiki/Game Design/Referee.md

 Marshals have a range of responsibilities, such as overseeing safety, handling special FX, and delivering messages or game rulings to players.
 A marshal may find you to deliver an item or game ruling but you should not approach a marshal looking for help, unless it is an emergency.
 ### Identifying a Marshal
-*Marshals wear a red and black quartered livery coat *Please avoid using a quartered red and black livery coat as your costume if possible Our marshals will be wearing basic costume and a red and black quartered livery coat like the one pictured for the referee but with red panels rather than gold.
+*Marshals wear a red and black quartered livery coat *Please avoid using a quartered red and black livery coat as your [[Costume|costume]] if possible Our marshals will be wearing basic [[Costume|costume]] and a red and black quartered livery coat like the one pictured for the referee but with red panels rather than gold.
 Anyone who is wearing a livery coat with this design should be treated as a marshal.
 For this reason players are not allowed to wear livery coats with this specific design and colour scheme.
 Like referees, the marshals in Empire are purely OOC.
 They do not exist in the game in any IC form.
 They are wearing a distinctive piece of costume so that they can be easily identified without breaking the visual immersion of the field, they should not be treated as characters.
 ## GOD
 *If you have a query then you can go to the Games Operation Desk (GOD)